Kay Boyle

 Kay Boyle (February 19, 1902 – December 27, 1992) was an American novelist, short story writer, educator, and political activist.
+Boyle is best known for her fiction, which often explored the intersections of personal and political themes.
+Her work contributed significantly to modernist literature, and she was an active participant in the expatriate literary scene in Paris during the 1920s.
 She was a Guggenheim Fellow and O. Henry Award winner.

 Early years

 The granddaughter of a publisher, Boyle was born in St. Paul, Minnesota, and grew up in several cities but principally in Cincinnati, Ohio.
-Her father, Howard Peterson Boyle, was a lawyer, but her greatest influence came from her mother, Katherine Evans, a literary and social activist who believed that the wealthy had an obligation to help the financially less fortunate.
-In later years Kay Boyle championed integration and civil rights.
+She had one sibling, an elder sister, Joan (1900–1993), later Mrs. Detweiler.
+Their father, Howard Peterson Boyle, was a lawyer, and their mother was Katherine (Evans) Boyle, a literary and social activist who believed the wealthy had an obligation to help the financially less fortunate.
+In later years, Kay Boyle championed integration and civil rights.
 She advocated banning nuclear weapons, and American withdrawal from the Vietnam War.